Blog·

 Courses remain one of the highest-earning digital product formats, but they come with a real tradeoff: they take significantly longer to produce.
 A solid course can take 40–100+ hours to script, record, and edit.
 The upside is that a well-positioned course can sell for $97 to $997, meaning even modest sales numbers translate into meaningful income.

-In 2026, the trend has shifted toward shorter, more focused formats.
+Buyers shifted toward shorter, more focused formats.
 Buyers are increasingly skeptical of bloated 20-module courses that overpromise.
 Mini-courses (1–3 hours, priced between $27–$97) and recorded workshops have become a sweet spot — fast to build, easy to market, and easier for customers to actually finish.

 Ebooks and Written Guides